-Missed Work -- If you are absent for more than one day, please call the middle school secretary at 291-2241 to make arrangements.
-Please do not call for homework if you are only out for one day...we want you to get better $^{\textcircled{m}}$
+Missed Work - If you are absent for more than one day, please call the middle school secretary at 291-2241 to make arrangements.
+Please do not call for homework if you are only out for one day...we want you to get better ©

 School Tool - You will receive a letter on how to keep track of your grades online.
 You will be able to access your current status throughout the year.
 Mid-marking progress reports will only be issued if you are struggling to make adequate progress.
+Quarterly marking period reports will be available electronically via SchoolTool.

-Marking Periods End
+Marking Period End Dates

-November 13 April 16
+November 10 April 12

-January 29 June 25
+January 26 June 26